How to Give Your Accountant Access to Your Bank of America Account

 Tip: Bank of America’s Account Management also allows you to integrate Quickbooks into your account.

-1. Go to https://www.bankofamerica.com/smallbusiness/
+1. Go to https://www.bankofamerica.com/smallbusiness/ and log in to your account

-2. Select the Small Business tab
+2. Click the Business Services tab

-4. Select Add new user
+3. Select Add new user

 Managing Users